-Here is why a good optometrist is required to prescribe eyeglasses.
-In Figure 1 (A), the patient's vision is corrected to 20/10 with -2.0 prescription for distance and -1.125 intermediate.
+Figure 1 (Left): Here is why a good optometrist is required to prescribe eyeglasses.
+In (A), the patient’s vision is corrected to 20/10 with -2.0 prescription for distance and -1.125 intermediate.
 However, the reading zone is generally blurry for objects beyond 18 inches.
-In figure (B), the reading zone is adjusted for optimum clarity but at -0.875, the intermediate/distance zone becomes an acceptable but weaker 20/20.
-As shown in figure (D), to regain the optimal intermediate/reading clarity, the top zone would need to increase to -2.5.
-A twenty-five percent increase in the distance prescription is likely to cause eye fatigue when driving so a distance prescription of -2.25 in figure (C) may be more appropriate.
+In figure (B), the reading zone is adjusted for optimum clarity but at -0.875, the intermediate/

-The dynamics change in Figure 2.
-Now let's assume (E) is the 20/10 corrected distance prescription and there is a desire to improve the reading.
+Figure 2 (Right): Now let’s assume (E) is the 20/10 corrected distance prescription and there is a desire to improve the reading.
 Limited to increments of 0.25, the reading is improved with a -0.25 prescription in figure (F).
 This softens the intermediate but corrects to 20/20.
 Figure (G) sacrifices distance and figure (H) sacrifices reading.
 Progressive lenses that narrow the intermediate range would enhance the overall prescription.
 A second pair of eyeglasses like (G) would improve comfort for extended intermediate-range computer use.

 Often the prescription in one eye differs from the other.
 Sometimes prescriptions can be modified slightly in one to achieve a balanced average.
+Ever changing astigmatism —irregular shape of eyeball—plays large role in focusing.
 When an eyeglass prescription is not optimal, the patient makes several adjustments—moving objects nearer or further away, sliding glasses down on the nose or removing eyewear completely.
 If this describes your behavior, an evaluation by an eye care professional may reveal that an adjustment to your prescription or type of lens is advisable.

 Technology has advanced significantly in recent years.
 "Short corridor" progressive lenses with compact designs provide larger reading zones for today's smaller, fashionable frames.
 Polycarbonate, high-index and photochromic lenses are available with a variety coatings to minimize scratches, glare, UV rays.